 Top things to know

-1 in 8 females and 1 in 800 males will be diagnosed with breast cancer
+1 in 8 females and 1 in 800 males will be diagnosed with breast cancer in their lifetime

-Paying attention to the appearance of your breasts or chest is an important part of knowing what is normal
+Paying attention to the appearance of your breasts or chest is an important part of knowing what is normal for you

 Breast cancer risk

 All people (regardless of sex) have breast tissue and could potentially get breast cancer, but the risk is much higher in females.
-Over a lifetime, 1 in 8 females and 1 in 800 males will be diagnosed with breast cancer (1).
+Over a lifetime, 1 in 8 females and 1 in 800 males in the USA will be diagnosed with breast cancer at some point in their lives (1).
 Gender affirming hormone therapy for transgender men and transgender women does not appear to increase the chance of being diagnosed with breast cancer, but more research is needed (2, 3).

 Breast cancer is most common in people over 40 years old and the risk continues to increase with age (1).
-While breast cancer is uncommon in younger people, it is more likely to be diagnosed at a later stage and to be deadly in this group (4).
+While breast cancer is uncommon in younger people, it is more likely to be diagnosed at a later stage and to be fatal in this group (4, 5).
 It’s a good idea to get anything new or concerning checked out by a healthcare provider who can provide reassurance and relief if it is okay, or make a plan if treatment is required.

-Feeling a breast or chest lump can be scary, but it’s important to remember that most are not cancer.
-For people going to see their healthcare provider because of a breast lump, 9 out of 10 times it is not cancer (5).
-Breast tissue responds to the hormones produced throughout the menstrual cycle and may feel lumpier at certain points in the cycle (6).
+Feeling a breast or chest lump can be scary, but it’s important to remember that most are not cancerous.
+For people going to see their healthcare provider because of a breast lump, 9 out of 10 times it is not cancer (8).
+Breast tissue responds to the hormones produced throughout the menstrual cycle and may feel lumpier at certain points in the cycle (9).

 Two types of benign lumps that are common are cysts (fluid-filled sacs) and fibroadenomas (benign masses made up of glands and fibrous breast tissue).
-They are most common between menarche (when periods first start during puberty) and menopause (when periods stop permanently).
-Cysts and fibroadenomas usually feel firm, are often smaller than 2 cm (0.8 in) (but can be much larger or even microscopic), and are typically mobile (can be moved from side to side with your fingers) (7,8).
-It’s also common to have multiple cysts or fibroadenomas in the same breast or on the other side.
+They are most common between menarche and menopause (when periods stop permanently).
+Cysts and fibroadenomas usually feel firm, are often smaller than 2 cm (0.8 in), but can be much larger or even microscopic, and are typically mobile (can be moved from side to side with your fingers) (10).
+It’s also common to have multiple cysts or fibroadenomas in the same breast.

 Of course there are some breast or chest lumps that do turn out to be cancer.
-A lump in someone who is older than 40 years old is more likely to be cancer than a lump in someone younger (9).
-A lump that is larger than 2 cm (0.8 in), feels very hard, and is fixed (can not easily be moved from side to side with fingers) is more likely to be cancer and should be examined by a healthcare provider (10).
+A lump in someone who is older than 40 years old is more likely to be cancer than a lump in someone younger (12).
+A lump that is larger than 2 cm (0.8 in), feels very hard, and can not easily be moved from side to side with fingers is more likely to be cancer and should be examined by a healthcare provider (13).
 If you notice a new lump, a healthcare provider can order tests to diagnose what it is.

 Breast pain and tenderness

 Breast pain and tenderness is very common and is usually not cancer.
-For people experiencing only breast pain, it is cancer in just 1 to 3 out of 100 people (5,8,11).
+For people experiencing only breast pain, it is cancer in just 1-3 out of 100 people (8, 14).

-Pain that is not cyclical (meaning that it’s not related to the menstrual cycle or doesn’t go away) could be due to something in the breast or ribcage like inflammation, infection, or injury, or could be a sign of cancer (7).
-Non-cyclical breast pain that is persistently in one spot—especially if there is also a breast lump—should be evaluated by a healthcare provider (11).
+Pain that is not cyclical (meaning that it’s not related to the menstrual cycle or doesn’t go away) could be due to something in the breast or rib cage like inflammation, infection, injury, or could be a sign of cancer (10).
+Non-cyclical breast pain that is persistently in one spot—especially if there is also a breast lump—should be evaluated by a healthcare provider (14).

 Skin and general appearance

-Paying attention to the appearance of your breasts or chest is an important part of knowing what is normal.
+Paying attention to the appearance of your breasts or chest is an important part of knowing what is normal for you.
 Noticing the shape and size, as well as what the skin looks like, will help you detect whether anything is changing.